lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

    - a skilled operator
    -  require another form of verification to distinguish similar assets (water and gas pipes) due to the similar GPR signature of these assets
 - Magnetic Flux Leakage (MFL)
  -  Method: this method only suitable for clean steel pipes without interior lining.The pipe wall is magnetised using strong permanent magnets.
-A fault in the pipe will cause a magnetic flux leakage at the point of defect which can be detected by sensors
+A fault in the pipe will cause a magnetic flux leakage at the point of defect which can be detected by sensors.
 - The Remote Field Eddy Current (RFEC)